TheViralClovers/Dev-Notes/exports/DevNotes/Developmenet Notes a6e09ba35cdd4ad0bfc107f63f1d6a8e/NodeJS 688c092426e54c1fafe829e3d08c5f8c/03 Understanding the basics of NodeJS 02b14140a4fe42859bacdd7c58e641b2/02 Creating a simple HTTP Server 59472dc0ee164565a4546d1731ca5080.md

-# Creating a simple HTTP Server
+# 02.Creating a simple HTTP Server

 For this we will be using the http module inside an ‘app.js’ file, use `node app.js` to run the server in the terminal